michaelmuse/Flowdometer/README.md

 # Description
 Flowdometer automatically tracks your process in Salesforce.
-It can monitor any Object, and changes to any field, usually something named Status or Stage.
+It can monitor any Object, and changes to any Field, usually something named Status or Stage.

 # Driveway
 Driveway is an exceptional Salesforce documentation tool.
 The guides below become interactive in your own org if you download the free Chrome Extension here: https://chrome.google.com/webstore/detail/driveway/cdekmndccoppabcjlfflndphloafcgpf